 Charged with a DUI/DWI?
 We’re here to help.

-Being accused of a drinking and driving is a terrifying experience because it is one of the most serious misdemeanors and traffic violations.
-Some may think that a Driving Under the Influence or Driving While Impaired charge is nothing more than a simple traffic offense.
-Anyone who has been prosecuted for either of these charges can attest that these are serious and complicated crimes that can result in lengthy prison terms.
+Being accused of drunk driving or driving under the influence is a terrifying experience because it is one of the most serious misdemeanors and traffic violations.
+Some may think that the term DUI, Driving Under the Influence, or DWI, meaning Driving While Impaired, charge is nothing more than a simple traffic offense.
+Anyone who has been prosecuted for either dwi charges or operating a vehicle with a blood alcohol content over the legal limit can attest that these are serious and complicated crimes that can result in lengthy prison terms.

 Few crimes in District Court send defendants to jail more often than DUIs and DWIs, and no other traffic crime involves as much entanglement with the Motor Vehicle Administration.
 You can lose your driver’s license after a DUI in Maryland for an extended period of time.
 For many people, losing a driver’s license means losing a job.
 And depending on the nature of the crime, the State Attorney may even try to take your liberty and put you in prison.

 A DUI or DWI often represents a crossroads in a person’s life.
 If you are convicted of a DUI or DWI, you may face jail, lose your driving privileges, and pay heavy fines, or all of the above.
 DUIs can have permanent legal and lifestyle implications.
 For example, DUIs are the only type of crime that is never eligible for Expungement if you receive a Probation Before Judgement disposition.

 It is important to seek immediate help from a Maryland DUI attorney.
 An attentive and knowledgeable attorney can assist you during this time period and even reduce the lasting damage to your life.